Spell Token Price Tops $0.0005 on Major Exchanges (SPELL)

-Spell Token (SPELL) traded up 2.4% against the U.S. dollar during the one day period ending at 22:00 PM ET on September 9th.
-Spell Token has a total market cap of $78.32 million and approximately $4.37 million worth of Spell Token was traded on exchanges in the last 24 hours.
-One Spell Token token can currently be bought for $0.0005 or 0.00000001 BTC on major exchanges.
-In the last seven days, Spell Token has traded 1.3% lower against the U.S. dollar.
+Spell Token (SPELL) traded 0.8% higher against the dollar during the twenty-four hour period ending at 16:00 PM ET on September 12th.
+Spell Token has a total market capitalization of $79.68 million and approximately $3.58 million worth of Spell Token was traded on exchanges in the last day.
+One Spell Token token can currently be purchased for $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
+In the last week, Spell Token has traded 5.7% higher against the dollar.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.